mckunkel/clas12docs/OfflineSoftware/source/analysis/introduction.rst

 of DataSource, one of them is the BOS (legacy CLAS6 format) reader.
 In the same manner the BOS files can be read within our Java framework with no additional effort.
 To read bos files the bos reader interface can be used.
-There are slight differences in the bank description in BOS format, since the BOS banks are numbered, the descriptor to reatrieve particular bank should contain the number of the bank within the name, if no number is present '0' will be assumed.
+There are slight differences in the bank description in BOS format, since the BOS banks are numbered, the descriptor to retrieve particular bank should contain the number of the bank within the name, if no number is present '0' will be assumed.